 - It has a LightWire frame and a mesh back panel for ventilation and other features for carrying comfort.

 - I can zip away the padded straps and convert it into a duffle bag when I board a plane.
 For day to day walking around I have a comfortable backpack.

 - It has a few mesh dividers with lockable zippers to help keep my stuff separate and a padded laptop sleeve.
 I especially like the water bottle mesh pockets on the outside.

 How to fit a whole trip’s worth of luggage into the small backpack

 Only take the basics and decide what you can do without.
 If in doubt, don’t take it.
-Remember that you can buy any essentials most places you go.
+Remember that you can buy any essentials in most places you go to.
 Whether you’re off travelling for a week or a month or a year, in Mexico, Canada or Europe, you will need the basics.
 The only thing that you have to adjust, is your clothes.
 Remember, whatever you take, you will have to carry around.